selvastics/readable/README.md

-# Reable
+# Speed Reader

-A minimal, fast reading and comprehension tool built with Next.js and TypeScript.
+A minimal, fast speed reading trainer built with Next.js and TypeScript.

-## What is Reable?
+## What is Speed Reader?

-Most people think they're slow readers, but it's usually just too much distraction.
-Reable helps you focus by showing one word at a time.
-Start at 300 words per minute, read more, and you'll get faster.
+Most people read around 200 words per minute, but when you focus on just one word at a time, you can read much faster.
+Speed Reader helps you train your reading fluency by displaying one word at a time at your chosen speed.

 ## Features

-- Paste or upload text files
+- Upload PDF, TXT, and other text files
 - Drag & drop file upload
-- Quick readability stats (words, sentences, reading level)
-- Flesch Reading Ease and grade level analysis
+- Adjustable reading speed (200-800 WPM)
+- Large, focused single-word display
+- Progress tracking with visual progress bar
+- Play/Pause/Reset controls
 - Minimal, distraction-free UI
 - Dark/light mode toggle